 The discussion forum is the heart of the course.
-Students will be responding to my question and responding to other students, just as they would in a "live" discussion.
-There will be 13 discussion sessions, running from Monday to Wednesday and Thursday to Saturday every week.
-Students will have a choice of questions to respond to and will also need to respond to at least one other student in each half of the week.
+Students will be responding to my questions, responding to other students, and asking questions of their own, just as they would in a "live" discussion.
+There will be 13 discussion sessions, running from Monday to Wednesday and Thursday to Saturday every week except the last week of the quarter.
+Students will be assigned to groups and asked to respond to their group question and to at least one other student in each half of the week.
 Specifically, you are expected to participate in the discussion at least four times a week, at least twice in response to my questions and at least twice in response to other students' comments.
 See the "Course Structure and Expectations" for more details on how the discussion will work.
-The grade for this portion of the class will be a combination of points for participating (up to 20 points per discussion) and points for the quality of participation (20 points to be assigned at the end of the quarter), for a total of 280 points or 28% of the grade.
+The grade for this portion of the class will be a combination of points for participating (up to 20 points per discussion) and points for the quality of participation (40 points to be assigned at the end of the quarter), for a total of 300 points or 30% of the grade.